How To Deal With The Stress Of Being A Team Leader

 The American Institute for Stress says workplace stress is by far the major source of stress for adults, and it has increased at a rapid rate in the last few decades.

-These increased stress levels are associated with increased heart attacks rates, increased cases of hypertension (high blood pressure) and other disorders.
+Higher stress levels are linked to increased rates of heart attacks, hypertension (high blood pressure), and other health conditions.

-The CDC says that nearly 40% of workers feel stress at their workplace.
-Plus, work stress is more strongly associated with health complaints than other stressors such as divorce or financial problems.
+The CDC reports that nearly 40% of workers experience stress at work, and job-related stress is more strongly associated with health complaints than other major stressors like divorce or financial issues.

-If you are one of the millions of people suffering from job stress, this article is for you.
-We’re going to look at how to deal with the stress of being a team leader.
+If you’re one of the many people dealing with job stress, this article is for you.
+We’ll explore practical ways to manage the pressures of being a team leader in 2026.

 Manage Yourself First